 I first discovered it while shopping in the hat department of my local sporting goods store.
-It was the packaging and the illustrations that caught my eye.
-The price was around $12CDN, so I figured I would give one a try.
+It was the packaging and the illustrations that caught my eye, so I figured I would give one a try.
 Now, I don’t travel without it.

 Yes, granted it’s just a tube – but it’s a very smart stretchy tube!
 I kind of think of it as a turtleneck without the turtle.
 I’ve become a real fan of the tube, and I plan to buy a few other colours and patterns in the future to add to my collection.

 Multi Tubular Headwear Examples of Use

 - You’re in Egypt visiting King Tut.
 Soak your Chaos Multi Tubular Headwear in some cool water and put it on as a headband or as a scarf.
 As the water evaporates, it will cool you down.